KU Leuven Kulak

-The Katholieke Universiteit Leuven Associatie Kortrijk (Catholic University of Leuven Campus Kortrijk), or Kulak for short, is a university satellite campus of the KU Leuven in the city of Kortrijk (Courtrai) in the Belgian province of West Flanders and is therefore also officially a Dutch-speaking institution.
+KU Leuven Kulak (Katholieke Universiteit Leuven Kulak, or Kulak) is a university satellite campus of the KU Leuven in Kortrijk (Courtrai) in the Belgian province of West Flanders.
+It is officially a Dutch-speaking institution.

-Background

-As the name implies, it is a university campus affiliated with the Katholieke Universiteit Leuven situated on the southern rim of Kortrijk.
-The idea behind this campus 50 years ago was twofold, but was embedded in the general movement for more democratisation of the higher education.
-First of all, Leuven always had a strong portion of its students coming from the West Flanders region.
-Yet, many prospective students were wary of moving to Flemish Brabant for an adventure that would involve an almost complete rupture with their familiar surroundings.
-(The area is also known for its student bars, which may cause trepidation in parents).
-Secondly, the majority of students who quit university do so in their first year.
-Typically, depending on the studies, the first two years (which give a general but thorough introduction into the whole scope of the subject) draw two to three times as many students as the last three or four (in which the student specializes in one specific field of his subject).

-By giving their West-Flemish students the possibility to complete their first two to three years in Kortrijk, the Katholieke Universiteit Leuven (KU Leuven) offers them a smaller, easier to manage environment, where teaching is done in smaller groups allowing closer interaction with academic staff.
-Leuven also benefits as more students in Kortrijk means lesser students in the chronically overcrowded first year lectures in Leuven.
-Students that have completed the first two to three bachelor years will still move to Leuven (or to any other university, for that matter) to specialize further in their master years but by then they will be more mature, confident and up to the challenge.

-All Kulak campus faculty buildings, research facilities, student dormitories, restaurant and social areas are within a single university park, allowing for a true campus life. located on a shallow hill in the "t'Hoge" (the heights) region just south of the city centre of Kortrijk.
+All Kulak campus faculty buildings, research facilities, student dormitories, restaurant and social areas are within a single university park, located on a shallow hill in the "t'Hoge" (the heights) region just south of the city centre of Kortrijk.
 About half of the students live either in the university dormitory or in a rented room nearby.
 The other half lives with their family in the greater Kortrijk region, close enough to commute (even by bike) to the university.

 History

 Beginning

 The first academic year started at the KULAK in 1965.
 Initially, the courses took place in het 'Vormingsinstituut' for SME's, located at the Hoog-Kortrijk area.
 The first student administration centre was situated in the King Albert Street, in the city centre of Kortrijk.
 Later, the 'Guesthouse', known as a meeting and lodgingplace for foreign researchers and guest professors, was opened.